1/6/2019: Massanutten Western Slope Trails are again open for daily use! Trails will close again on November 1, 2019. Remember you need a trail pass!

 To obtain a trail pass, please read the following very carefully.
 Don’t hesitate to contact us with questions!

 - You must be a current SVBC member.
-SVBC membership is $20/year.
+SVBC Individual membership is $25/year and $45/year fora family membership.
 You can join us online here.

 - Next, there is just ONE ONLINE ONLY form to complete, Massanutten’s required risk and release form.
 You MUST fill out the emergency contact information and confirm your email address.
 When you do so, will be prompted to specify whether you will: